rweigel/phys305/gauss_law.md

 <img src="figures/Conductors-Slab-Between-Sheets-Solution.svg"/>

-## Example -- Charge Inside Conductor with a Cavity
+## Example -- Charge Inside Sphere with a Cavity

 A charge $q$ is placed at the center of an uncharged spherical conductor of radius $2R$ with a spherical cavity of radius $R$.